roice3/Honeycombs/README.md

 # Honeycombs
+Code for visualizing spherical, euclidean, and hyperbolic honeycombs in various ways:
+  * Generating STL models for Shapeways
+  * Generating Pov-Ray definition files for rendering
-Code related to visualizing honeycombs (Shapeways models, Pov-Ray renderings, Upper half space boundary images).
-This code, written by Roice Nelson, is a companion to the paper "Visualizing Hyperbolic Honeycombs" by Roice Nelson and Henry Segerman.
+  * Upper half space boundary images for hyperideal honeycombs

+This code is a companion to the paper "Visualizing Hyperbolic Honeycombs" by Roice Nelson and Henry Segerman.
+The code itself was authored by Roice.
-Some areas of it might be considered an overgrown garden that could use some refactoring/reorganization, but I still wanted to publish it for those who might like to try to recreate some of the calculations we've done.
-There is no UI, and I made heavy use of commenting in the main Program.cs file (and in some other files) for controlling the particular behavior I was going for.

-The shared R3.Core library contains a great deal of code not related to the Honeycombs project.
-It was initially developed as part of the MagicTile project.
+I consider some areas an overgrown garden in need of refactoring/reorganization, but I still wanted to publish it along with our paper for any who might like to try to recreate some of the calculations we've done.
+There is no UI, and I made use of commenting in the main Program.cs file (and in some other files) to control particular outputs I was going for.
+Furthermore, the shared R3.Core library contains code not related to honeycombs - that library was mainly developed as part of the MagicTile project.